API Guide

 InputsModel instance, adapter, edit, guard list, RunConfig, optional calibration data.

-Source of truthsrc/invarlock/core/runner.py, src/invarlock/core/api.py, src/invarlock/reporting/report_builder.py, src/invarlock/reporting/render.py, src/invarlock/reporting/report_schema.py.
+Source of truthsrc/invarlock/core/runner.py, src/invarlock/core/api.py, src/invarlock/cli/config_execution.py, src/invarlock/reporting/report_make.py, src/invarlock/reporting/report_make_inputs.py, src/invarlock/reporting/report_make_assembly.py, src/invarlock/reporting/report_make_output.py, src/invarlock/reporting/report_bundle.py, src/invarlock/reporting/report_console.py, src/invarlock/reporting/report_files.py, src/invarlock/reporting/report_schema.py.

 Quick Start

-from invarlock.adapters import HF_Auto_Adapter
+from invarlock.adapters.auto import HF_Auto_Adapter

 from invarlock.core.api import RunConfig